 A box of matches is very affordable and available in almost every shop.
-As cheap and common as matches are during the good times, they quickly run out and turn into a hot commodity during a prolonged disaster situation.
-For example, if a storm wrecks the power grid and it won't be fixed for weeks, people will need matches to light gas stoves, candles, lamps, and log fires.
+As cheap and common as matches are during the good times, they may quickly run out and turn into a hot commodity during a prolonged disaster situation.
+For example, if a storm wrecks the power grid and it won't be fixed for weeks, people will need matches to light gas stoves, candles, lamps and log fires.

 2. Pain Medication

 Aim for the foil-sealed, over-the-counter type.
 Tablets containing aspirin and paracetamol are two good choices because they don't need a prescription.
 You could also stock up on pediatric painkillers that also help with fever.
 There are affordable options at pharmacies, so this currency won't slaughter your piggy bank.